 End your day the way you started it.
 Do something that helps you decompress and relax your mind and body.
 Read a book, hit the sauna, paint, or watch a movie.
 You deserve it!

 Success is in your routine

 With your plate full, the last thing you have time to do is go to the bank.
 Skip the annoying bank lines when you bank with MoneyLion.
-A RoarMoney account allows you to do all your banking virtually, including borrowing 0% APR cash advances up to $250 and get paid two days early.
+A RoarMoney account allows you to do all your banking virtually, including 0% APR cash advances up to $250 and getting paid two days early.
 Sign up today to find out more!